MartinWenge/LecturePCWKMBP/README.md

 ### Lecture Material CSN WKMBP ###

 This repo concerns the lecture
-** Computersimulation und Numerik in der weichen kondensierten Materie**
+**Computersimulation und Numerik in der weichen kondensierten Materie**

-There is also a [website](http://www.ipfdd.de/de/scmbp/soft-condensed-matter-and-biological-physics/numerik-und-computersimulationen-in-der-weichen-kondensierten-materie/)for this lecture.
+There is also a [website](http://www.ipfdd.de/de/scmbp/soft-condensed-matter-and-biological-physics/numerik-und-computersimulationen-in-der-weichen-kondensierten-materie/) for this lecture.

 Here you find the student templates and some of the solutions and presentation (jupyter) notebooks.